mahavedalla/mahavedalla/docs/questions/arahatta/can-an-arahant-become-ill.md

-# Can an Arahant become ill?
+Question: Can an Arahant become ill?
 Category: Arahatta
 Sutta References: AN 3.73; AN 35.87; SN 46.14-16
 Answer: Yes.